 - 4.B.6.a.
 At the start of each side out, service begins in the right/even serving area. - 4.B.6.b.
 When the team's score is even (0, 2, 4 ...), the team's starting server's correct position is at the right/even serving area.
 When the team's score is odd (1, 3, 5...), the starting server's correct position is at the left/odd court. - 4.B.6.c.
 After each side out, service begins with the player correctly positioned on the right/even side of the court according to the team's score.
-This player is referred to as "First Server" and the partner is "Second Server." - 4.B.6.d.
-The First Server will serve, alternating service sides after each point is won, until a rally is lost or the server's team commits a fault. - 4.B.6.e.
-After the First Server's team loses a rally or faults, the Second Server will serve from the correct position and will alternate serving positions as long as the serving team continues to win points. - 4.B.7.
+This player is referred to as "First Server" and the partner is "Second Server."
+(Provisional Rule) For the rally scoring option, after each side out, service begins with the player correctly positioned on the right/even side of the court according to the team's score. - 4.B.6.d.
+The First Server will serve, alternating service sides after each point is won, until a rally is lost or the server's team commits a fault.
+(Provisional Rule) For the rally scoring option, the server will alternate service sides after each point is won, until a rally is lost or the server's team commits a fault.

+- 4.B.6.e.
+After the First Server's team loses a rally or faults, the Second Server will serve from the correct position and will alternate serving positions as long as the serving team continues to win points.
+(Provisional Rule) For the rally scoring option, a side out occurs after the server's team loses a rally or commits a fault. - 4.B.7.
 Partner Positions.
-In doubles, with the exception of the server (see 4.A.4) there is no restriction on the position of any player, as long as all players are on their respective team's side of the net.
-They can be positioned on or off the court.
-The correct server must serve from the correct service court, and the correct receiver must receive the serve. - 4.B.8.
+In doubles, with the exception of the server (see 4.A.4), there is no restriction on the position of any player, as long as all players are on their respective team's side of the net.
+They can be positioned on or off the court. - 4.B.8.
 Before the serve occurs, any player may ask the referee for the score, who is the correct server or receiver or whether any player is in an incorrect position.
-A generic question such as "Am I good?"
+A generic question, such as "Am I good?," may be asked and shall be considered to encapsulate both the correct server question and the correct position question if asked by the serving team.
+For non-officiated play, a player may ask the opponent the same questions and the opponent shall respond with the appropriate information. - 4.B.9.
+The referee will confirm and correct, if necessary, that all players are in the correct position and the correct server has the ball before calling the score. - 4.B.10.
+If the correct server and correct receiver are in their correct positions when the score is called, it is a fault on a player who serves or receives incorrectly, even if the rally is completed before the fault is called.
+The fault must be called before the next serve.